NESCent/TraitDB/README.md

 ## Installation

 TraitDB is a Rails 4 application.
 It requires [ruby](http://ruby-lang.org) and [rubygems](http://rubygems.org) to run.
 Other dependencies are specified in the Gemfile.
-To get up and running with the development environment, you will need MySQL installed.
-TraitDB supports any database compatible with Rails 4, but MySQL is configured by default
+To get up and running with the development environment, you will need Postgres installed.
+TraitDB can also be configured to work with MySQL if you wish, but Postgres is preferred.

 1. Clone the repository